• Oracle V$OPTION All False Error - Patch Rollback Nightmare

 • .patch_storage directory is missing

-opatch rollback fails – .patch_storage directory is missing
+Opatch rollback fails – .patch_storage directory is missing

 In this post, a critical incident is described that occurred while patching an Oracle 12.1.0.2 database.
 During the process, the rollback of conflicting patches failed because the .patch_storage directory was missing in the ORACLE_HOME.
 Since this directory is essential for restoring previous file versions, its absence led to corruption of the Oracle Home.
 Several recovery options were evaluated, but the only reliable solution was to rebuild a new Oracle Home and ensure that all required files were copied.
 This experience highlights the importance of verifying the existence of the .patch_storage directory and maintaining healthy Oracle Home backups.